smartlab-network/open-biohit-plus/docs/deck_slot_labware.rst

 * :class:`~biohit_pipettor_plus.Slot`
   - Individual positions on the deck that hold labware
-  - Link to API

 * :class:`~biohit_pipettor_plus.Labware`
   - Physical items like tip racks, well plates, and reservoirs
-  - Link to API

 This hierarchical organization allows for precise positioning and tracking of all components during automated pipetting operations.
 Each item has a unique id.